Data protection measures¶

 We maintain a separate List of data centers.

 Physical access to data processing equipment may be performed only by the Flying Circus’ administrators.
-Administrators may delegate physical access to other persons (e.g., data center staff).
+Administrators may delegate physical access to other people (e.g., data center personnel).

 Those locations are currently not allowed to be used for customer data storage as they are not sufficiently protected.